top of page

 Since obtaining my PhD I have had the privilege of working along the entire continuum of health care, including community outreach, day treatment, inpatient psychiatry, medical and rehabilitation units, supported housing and long-term or continuing care facilities.

-I have almost two decades of experience providing psychological and neuropsychological assessment, diagnosis and treatment to adult and geriatric clients with a wide variety of mental health issues (e.g. PTSD, depression, anxiety, OCD), co-morbid medical conditions (e.g. cancer, stroke, IBS) and functional difficulties including cognitive impairment and dementia, traumatic brain injury, developmental disabilities, personal injury and chronic pain.
+I have two decades of experience providing psychological and neuropsychological assessment, diagnosis and treatment to adult and geriatric clients with a wide variety of mental health issues (e.g. PTSD, depression, anxiety, OCD), co-morbid medical conditions (e.g. cancer, stroke, IBS) and functional difficulties including cognitive impairment and dementia, traumatic brain injury, developmental disabilities, personal injury and chronic pain.

 Having worked within the area of geriatric mental health for over 15 years, I developed particular expertise in the area of assessment of cognitive impairment, dementia and decision-making capacity (e.g. guardianship, trusteeship, enacting personal directives).
 Not surprisingly, as as result, I have a great deal of experience assisting family members who are dealing with caregiver stress and the challenges of caring for a loved one who has Alzheimer’s disease or a related dementia.